buli03/buli03/README.md

 - I am a computer science student 🧑‍💻
 - I am currently learning everything 😆
 - I aspire to become a programmer / data analyst someday 👨‍💻
-- I am also a gamer! 🎮
+- I am a gamer! 🎮
+- I am also a coffee enthusiast ☕

 ### You can also find me here:
 [![website](./linkedin-light.svg)](https://linkedin.com/in/kamil-bulenda-9a2299253#gh-light-mode-only)